Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Preliminaries

 \subsection{Variational Graph Autoencoders}

-\cite{kipf2016-2} introduced Variational Graph Autoencoders, denoted VGAE, a graph extension of VAE \cite{kingma2013vae}.
-While sharing the name \textit{autoencoder}, VAE are actually based on quite different mathematical foundations.
-Specifically, \cite{kipf2016-2} assume a probabilistic model on the graph that involves some latent variables $z_i$ of length $d \ll n$ for each node $i \in \mathcal{V}$.
-Such vectors are the node representations in a low dimensional embedding space $\mathcal{Z}$.
-Denoting by $Z$ the $n\times d$ matrix of all latent vectors, authors define the inference model as follows:
+Kipf and Welling \cite{kipf2016-2} introduced variational graph autoencoders (denoted VGAEs in their work) as a graph extension of VAE \cite{kingma2013vae}.
+While sharing the name \textit{autoencoder}, graph VAE models are actually based on quite different mathematical foundations.
+Specifically, Kipf and Welling \cite{kipf2016-2} assume a probabilistic model on the graph that involves some latent variables $z_i$ of length $d \ll n$ for each node $i \in \mathcal{V}$.
+Such vectors are the node representations in a low-dimensional embedding space $\mathcal{Z}$.
+Denoting by $Z$ the $n\times d$ matrix of all latent vectors, the authors define the inference model as follows:

 The latent vectors $z_i$ themselves are random samples drawn from the learned distribution, and this inference step is referred to as the \textit{encoding} part of the graph VAE.
-Parameters of Gaussian distributions are learned using two GCNs.
+We learn parameters of Gaussian distributions using two GCNs.
 In other words, $\mu$, the matrix of mean vectors $\mu_i$, is defined as $\mu = \text{GCN}_{\mu}(A,X)$.
 Likewise, $\log \sigma = \text{GCN}_{\sigma}(A,X)$.

 Then, a generative model attempts to reconstruct $A$ using, as for graph AE, inner products between latent variables: